clubajax/base-component/README.md

  * Do not call `super()` if not extending a class
  * When extending a class and using a constructor, `super()` must be called.
  * `super()` must be called first - or at least before using the `this` keyword.

+Q. Why are my component methods undefined?

+A. Did you remember to do: `customElements.define('my-component', MyComponent)`?

 ## webpack FAQ